-For several weeks in March of 2020, I spent 8 to 10 hours a day just on hold with various travel suppliers.
-I got created when needed and sometimes using two different phones and two different lines trying to ensure the most efficient use of my time.
+For several weeks in March of 2020, I spent 10 to 12 hours a day just on hold with various travel suppliers like Disney and Celebrity Cruise Lines.
+I got creative when needed and found myself using two different phones trying to ensure the most efficient use of my time.
 In the end, I was able to get every single one of my clients either a refund or vacation rescheduled just like they wanted.
 Some travelers were not so lucky.

 I kept my clients apprised of what was happening and every change and update that affected their individual reservations.
 Those were such grueling days for me, but my clients were able to sit back and handle other things that were more pressing in their lives at the time…and dream ahead to when they would finally be able to take their trips.